Kaisaan/projects/README.md

 Feel free to join [my Hacking Discord server](https://discord.gg/JnqvyDryen) where I plan on posting updates for all my projects.
 I apologize for the awful notes.

+# Erst Kerf (PC) Translation
+**Info**: A really cool shump/dungeon crawler doujin game with a really cool artstyle and soundtrack that I saw my friend Sugunii play.
+The game seems to have a story but is sadly untranslated so I decided to look into if I could find the text.
+**Progress**: [**Completed!
+Check it out!**](https://github.com/Etokapa/Erst-Kerf-English-Translation-Patch) The game has been fully translated thanks to [Etokapa](https://github.com/Etokapa) with some technical assistance by [NightWolve](https://github.com/NightWolve75).

 # Ys Book I & II (PCE-CD) Relocalization
 **Info**: Not sure if "relocalization" is the right term but I want to edit the existing localization of the game to use the modern terms used in later *Ys* localizations and releases.
 Having Dogi be renamed as Colin is funny though
 **Progress**: Made a [table file](https://github.com/Kaisaan/projects/blob/main/ysbooks_table.tbl) and found the text, I don't think dumping text is needed.
 I also made a spreadsheet to compare what needs to be changed